Selling A House With Unpermitted Work In Washington

 Selling a House with Unpermitted Work In Washington

-Homeowners often get so caught up in repairing their homes for comfort that they forget to apply for the necessary permits, which results to unpermitted work.
+Homeowners often get so caught up in improving their homes for comfort that they forget to apply for the necessary permits, leading to unpermitted work.

 This can affect the value of your property, create legal issues, and even pose safety hazards.
-Given these factors, the process of selling a house with unpermitted work in Washington State can be quite tricky.
+Given these factors, selling a house with unpermitted work in Washington State can be quite tricky.

-This article’ll explain the types of home updates that need permits, the risks of selling a house without permits in Washington, and how to fix these problems.
+This article explains the types of home updates that require permits, the risks of selling a house without permits in Washington, and how to address these issues.
 You’ll know your options and steps for a smoother sale by the end.
 Let’s get straight to it!

 What Home Updates Require Permission from the Local Building Permit Office?